 “Not possible,” snorted the owner, not at all liking my implied challenge that he may not know everything that passes in his town.
 “The pathway starts at the far end of the village by that outcropping of rocks over there,” he pointed.

-No more than a couple hundred yards away was a unique outcropping of rocks and if you looked closely you could see a path beginning to wind its way into the mountains.
 “You can’t get to the pathway without me seeing.
 And if I didn’t see her, there’s village folk who would have and I certainly would have heard by now about such a strange event.
 An old woman walking up the mountain all by herself”, he scoffed.

 The conversation was over as far as he was concerned.
 He abruptly walked away.